carbonatedgatorade/negativemirror/content/02 The Factions/Dusk Road Caravan.md

   - Faction
   - Region4
 ---
-*One of the many traveling merchant consortia of the uplift.
+*One of the many traveling merchant consortia of the Uplift.
 They specialize in the care and curation of the written word.
 Soon they hope to start a permanent library.*

 |                       |                                                      |
 | --------------------- | ---------------------------------------------------- |